CCSJ acknowledges the outstanding contributions of Loyola community partners, students, and faculty annually.

 The Rev. John P. O'Connor, S.J.
 Community Service Award

 Annually during Loyola’s commencement celebrations, the Rev. John P. O’Connor, S.J.
-Community Service Award is presented to a graduating senior who has displayed outstanding participation in service to the Baltimore community and who has significantly connected her or his interest in service and justice with the Loyola community.
+Community Service Award is presented to a graduating senior who has displayed outstanding participation in service to the Baltimore community and who has significantly connected their interest in service and justice with the Loyola community.

 Named for Rev. John P. O’Connor, S.J., a member of the Campus Ministry staff and a faculty member of the Classics Department at Loyola from 1982 until his death in 1988, the awardee is selected based on nominations submitted by members of the Loyola community.
-Learn more about the nomination process and view a list of previous recipients.
+Learn more about the nomination process and view past winners.

 Nominate a Student